gdh1995/vimium-c/README.md

 __<span style="color: #2f508e;">Vim</span>ium <span style="color: #a55e18;">C</span>:__

 * [中文介绍 (description in Chinese)](README_zh.md)
-* a web extension on Chrome and Firefox that provides keyboard-based navigation and control of the web, in the spirit of the Vim editor.
+* a web extension for Chrome and Firefox that provides keyboard-based navigation and control of the web, in the spirit of the Vim editor.
 * add some powerful functions and provide more configurable details and convenience.
 * here is its [license](LICENSE.txt) and [privacy policy](PRIVACY-POLICY.md)